Sthefany Gutiérrez: Miss Venezuela 2017

 At the end of Miss Venezuela 2017 held on November 9, 2017, Gutiérrez was crowned Miss Venezuela 2017.
 She represented Venezuela in Miss Universe 2018.
 Gutiérrez succeeded Miss Venezuela 2016 Keysi Sayago and was crowned by her at the final event.
 Her court included Miss Venezuela World 2018, Veruska Ljubisavljević from Vargas and Miss Venezuela International 2018, Mariem Velazco from Barinas.

 Miss Universe 2018

 In December 2018, she represented Venezuela at the Miss Universe 2018 pageant hosted in Bangkok, Thailand.
 She had problems with her high heels and the bottom part of her costume, which caused her to trip on stage and made her look uncomfortable.
-Ultimately, Gutiérrez placed as the 2nd Runner-Up, making the highest placement for Venezuela since Gabriela Isler's win in 2013.
+Ultimately, Gutiérrez placed as the second runner-up, making the highest placement for Venezuela since Gabriela Isler's win in 2013.

+MGI All Stars 1st Edition

+On April 14, 2026, Miss Grand International confirmed that Gutiérrez will represent Venezuela at the first edition of MGI All Stars.
+However, she would announce her withdrawal from the competition on May 5 to focus on her personal and familial responsibilities.